Last Updated on January 6, 2023

 If in any unfortunate situation where an employee lost his/her mobile device or tablet, IT admin can also locate the missing device, and remotely lock the device or wipe out all data on company-owned tablets to prevent sensitive data breach.

 One difficulty many businesses face when they implement a mobile-first work policy is not being able to oversee each device’s data usage and end up paying expensive data costs.
 Luckily, this issue can be solved with a mobile device management (MDM) software and device lockdown Kiosk Mode.

 In order to avoid extra data costs, companies can apply Kiosk Mode and limit their device peripheral settings such as WiFi, Bluetooth, screen brightness, volume, hotspot, and more.
 For example, you can restrict employees from connecting to an unsecured network with the company device.
-According to the recent Norton Cybersecurity Insights Report, “free public Wi-Fi is a hacker’s playground for stealing information.”
+According to a Norton Cybersecurity Insights Report, “free public Wi-Fi is a hacker’s playground for stealing information.”

 Organizations can also lock tablets into single-app mode or a set of specific apps and restrict end users from visiting Facebook, YouTube, or other irrelevant websites during work hours.

 A mobile device management software and device lockdown feature can come hand in hand to empower business productivity tremendously.
 A MDM software provides customized and restricted access to ensure security from the IT team’s side.
 On the other hand, Kiosk Mode offers IT managers the necessary tool to lockdown commercial tablets, track the device’s location, monitor the device’s functionality, and create geofences to trigger notifications when a person or object enters or exits a specific area.
 This way organizations can ensure a secure and disciplined workplace effortlessly.